tegacodes/speculative-bureaucracy/extensionTutorial.md

 ###Example 3: Content Script

 * See the content_scripts part in manifest file.
 Note there is no permissions section for now.
-* In this section add matches -> this defines what pages something is to happen on.
+* For a content script we need matches -> this defines what pages something is to happen on.
 So changing this to:
 ```["http://*/*", "https://*/*"] ```
 matches every http and https domain.
 or changing to: